oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 # Native Applications {#native-applications}

-Native applications are clients installed and executed on the device used by the resource owner (i.e., desktop application, native mobile application).
+Native applications are clients installed and executed on the device used by the resource owner (i.e., desktop applications or native mobile applications).
 Native applications require special consideration related to security, platform capabilities, and overall end-user experience.

+The guidance in this section is primarily in the context of native mobile apps as opposed to desktop apps.
+The native mobile platforms have matured more than the desktop platforms in terms of the capabilities provided to app developers relevant to the OAuth flows described here.
+While the guidance is primarily focused on mobile apps, much of it generally can apply to desktop apps as well.

 The authorization endpoint requires interaction between the client and the resource owner's user agent.
 The best current practice is to